Paramiru/Ising-Model/README.md

   <li> <a href="test/test_plots.ipynb">test_plots.ipynb</a> --> Jupyter Notebook to show the plots of the observables computed in the simulations (and stored in <em>output_files</em>).
 </ul>

-## Brief description of the ising model
+## Brief description of the Ising model
 The purpose of this project is to learn how to use Monte Carlo Markov Chain methods.
 I am implementing the <em>metropolis algorithm</em> in conjunction with Glauber Dynamics or Kawasaki Dynamics to model the evolution of the ising model at a given temperature T.

 The Ising Model in the project consists of a square lattice whose elements correspond to atomic spins.
 They can be in one of two states (+1 or -1), representing their magnetic dipole moment; and they can only interact with their neighbours.